sebastienrousseau/sebastienrousseau.github.io/_posts/2018-02-15-the-making-of-the-express-transaction-credits-platform.md

 The impact of EXTC extends far beyond its technical attributes.
 By facilitating instant loans, rapid payments, and swift deposits, the platform significantly enhances the efficiency of financial transactions.
 Gone are the days of waiting for funds to clear or loans to be approved.
 With EXTC, transactions occur in real-time, empowering individuals and businesses alike.

 This platform opens avenues for microloans, cross-border transactions, and more accessible financial services for the unbanked population.
-Moreover, the decentralized nature of EXTC eliminates intermediaries, reducing associated fees and enhancing security.
+Moreover, the decentralised nature of EXTC eliminates intermediaries, reducing associated fees and enhancing security.

 ## Incentives